Skip to main content

 Your first day

-We hope you and your child are excited about joining our wonderful school community.
-A world of learning and laughter awaits.
+We hope you and your child are excited to be joining our Lumio school community, where a world of learning awaits.

 Where to go

-If you are starting on the first day of the academic year, please proceed to the designated area indicated in your welcome letter.
+If you are starting on the first day of the academic year, please proceed to the designated area via the Reception Office, as indicated in your welcome letter.

 If you are joining after the academic year has begun, please visit our Reception Office, where our team will be on hand to assist you.